Kyra-coin/Kyra-coin-/README.md

  - **Transactions with Impact**: A percentage of each donation will go to the Rescue and Adoption Fund.
  - **Rewards for Holders**: KyraCoin holders will receive rewards soon...
  - **Events and Donations**: Use of KyraCoin in charitable events and for direct donations to partner NGOs.
+ -
+Kyra Coin was born as a meme coin on the Base Smart Chain (Base)

  ### Donation System
  For every $1,000,000 raised in donations to KyraCoin: